Ganasekhar-gif/Sales_insights-data-analysis/README.md

-# Revenue and Sales Insights Data Analysis Project
+# Sales Insights Data Analysis Project

 ## How to View the Power BI Report
 To view the full Power BI report and explore the interactive visualizations: